• About

 • It’s a wilderness park.
 Get out and experience it.
 Always ask the rangers about trail and park conditions.
 Then use common sense precautions: stay on the trail, keep ahead of the kids so you can scout out any hazards, and bring plenty of water.

-• Parking lot open 8am-4pm (exit gate closes at 5pm so make sure you are out in time)
+• Nature Center open 8am-4pm (exit gate closes at 5pm so make sure you are out in time)

-• Fee parking — your OCParks annual pass is good here.
-We weren’t driving the car with our stickers, so we just paid the $3.
+• Fee parking — your OCParks annual pass is good here or pay the $3-$5.
 Well worth it!

 • Wear shoes you don’t mind getting dusty